 Beginner Clarinet Players --- Clarinet is awesome!
 Are you ready to open your mind to a musical world?
 Are you ready to express yourself through this amazing woodwind instrument?

 One major requirement before you read through some goals, MAKE SURE YOU LISTEN TO CLARINET!
 Add all types of styles to your Ipod or MP3 player.
-Follow the Famous on the left to hear Famous Clarinetists.Flight of the Bumblebee
+Follow the Famous on the left to hear Famous Clarinetists.Clarinet Exercises.

 Pre-goals: One of the most common goals, which the beginner clarinet player doesn’t even know is a goal at first, is to play in the school band.
 “I want to be in band.”
 Or “I want to play clarinet because neighbor Suzy plays it.”
 Or “Mom has a one, so that is the instrument I want to play.”
 “I want to get into football games for free.”
 Other times, you play a clarinet because someone tells you to.
 I didn’t know what a clarinet was when I was in 5th grade and the band director suggested my embouchure was suited for it.
 Actually, I wanted to join the band so I could travel.

 1. MAKE MUSIC!
 Beginner Clarinet.
 MAKE MUSIC!
 The clarinet is now an extension of your voice.
 You can sing through it and play your favorite song, movie theme, TV theme, rock song, etc… once you learn enough about the instrument to pick up the tunes.

 Playing your band music and methods is important to learn the correct pitches, rhythms, and expression, but also remember to play some of the music you listen to whether you pick it up by ear or buy the sheet music.